 Why choose A Levels?

-A Levels and AS Levels are Level 3 qualifications that you can choose to take after your GCSEs (there are lots of other options too - check them out on the Qualification Planner).
+A Levels are Level 3 qualifications that you can choose to take after your GCSEs (there are lots of other options too - check them out on the Qualification Planner).

 You can take A Levels in schools, sixth form centres or at some Further Education Colleges.
 They are very well regarded by universities and employers.

 A Levels will give you a chance to find out about your GCSE subjects in greater depth or you can choose to study one of the subjects that many schools and colleges only offer at A Level such as Law, Economics or Psychology.
 They are good preparation if you are thinking of going onto higher education or if you are not sure of your career plans, as they can keep your options open.